-As noted, Reclamation provides projections of water elevations at Lakes Powell and Mead each month in its 24-Month Study model framework.
-A review of prediction accuracy shows that Lake Powell elevations are frequently overpredicted and may result in an inaccurate tier designation.
+A review of the performance of the Reclamation's 24 Month Study accuracy shows that Lake Powell elevations are frequently over-predicted and may result in an inaccurate tier designation.
 Since 2007, Commission staff and Upper Division State advisers have worked with Reclamation and the National Weather Service Colorado Basin River Forecast Center (CBRFC) to improve modeling accuracy.
 Modeling adjustments include the incorporation of a new method for Lake Powell inflow estimation that uses a mass balance approach, more accurate estimates of bank storage (e.g., water stored in voids in the soil cover of adjacent banks of streams and lakes), and inclusion of new hydrologic flow regimes based on reduced hydrology such as that currently experienced during the current drought of record beginning in 2000.
 See Table 1 for predicted and actual elevations over the 2007 Interim Guidelines implementation period.